 Why is personalization so important?

 ‘Why should I care?’
 I hear you ask.
 Because your customer doesn’t want to be shown something that they’re not interested in.
 74% of customers get annoyed when the content that they are shown on your website doesn’t apply to them.

-Marketing is all about building relationships with your customers and prospects and a large part of that is making the customer feel like they’re doing business with someone who cares about them.
+Marketing is all about building relationships with your customers and prospects.
+A large part of that is making the customer feel like they’re doing business with someone who cares about them.
 The more personalized their experience the more likely they are to come back and do business with you again.

 Not only can it improve your customer retention, but it can increase your conversions as well.
 Hubspot found that their coversion rate increased by 42% with personalised CTAs compared to basic ones.

-It’s difficult to argue against personalising your customer’s experience, and using dynamic content is one of the best ways to do this.
+It’s difficult to argue against personalizing your customer’s experience.
+Using dynamic content is one of the best ways to do this.
 Here’s a few tips on how to implement dynamic content into your marketing strategy.

 Segmentation is a way of targeting certain customers based on certain criteria, and is the best place to start building your dynamic content.

 The easiest way, and best way if you are just starting out, is to segment your prospects by what stage of the sales funnel they are at, the top, the middle or the bottom.
 You will have different content for each level so it will be easy to know what to show each prospect.